 Contact our Dallas Breast Surgeon

 Please contact Farris Plastic Surgery using the form on this page or call 214-363-1073 today to schedule a consultation.
-We serve patients in the Dallas, Texas area.
+We serve patients from the Dallas and Fort Worth areas of Texas.